CallumWalley/nzrse-containers/_episodes/02-singularity-intro.md

 >
 > This will take at least one hour.
 Meanwhile, you'll be able to keep on going with this episode in your main terminal window.
 >
-> One more thing: if you're running this tutorial on a shared system (*e.g.* on Zeus or Magnus at Pawsey), you should use one of the compute nodes rather than the login node.
-You can get this setup by using an interactive scheduler allocation, for instance on Zeus with Slurm:
+> One more thing: if you're running this tutorial on a shared HPC system (*e.g.* on NeSI's Mahuika cluster), you should use one of the compute nodes rather than the login node.
+You can get this setup by using an interactive scheduler allocation, for instance on Mahuika with Slurm:
 >
 > ```
-> $ salloc -n 1 -t 4:00:00
+> $ salloc --job-name="SingularityTutorial" --account=nesi99991 --ntasks 1 --time 4:00:00
 > ```
 > {: .bash}
 >